JKT48 single's members election: Categorization

-The top 12 members would sing the title song of JKT48's 26th single, "#Sukinanda" and the members ranked 13th to 24th would sing a coupling song or B-side based on the blocking order determined by fan votes; to be released on digital music platforms in early 2025.
+The top 12 members would sing the title song of JKT48's 26th single, "#Sukinanda" and the members ranked 13th to 24th would sing a coupling song or B-side based on the blocking order determined by fan votes; it was released on digital music platforms in February 2025.

 Candidates

 Featuring 51 of the 52 active members of the group as of 1 September 2024, this election had the least number of participants—bar the first edition's initial 40 members, which then ballooned to 71 by the end of the cycle.
-Among the 31 later additions, only two of them—the third generation members—that were still taking part ten years on, which meant no active member had fully taken part in all elections for the first time ever.
+Among the 71, only two of them—the later added third generation members—that were still taking part ten years on, which meant no active member had fully taken part in all elections for the first time ever.